We are now national

 Laptops will be included, but we aren't sure how many, and students will have to share, so if you have a laptop PLEASE BRING IT!

-Above is Nicole's first novel she wrote titled How to Steal A Heart.
+Above is Nicole's first novel she wrote titled, How to Steal a Heart.
 It was published in February 2016, shortly before Nicole got the inspiration to create Once Upon a Time.
-The novel depicts what it would be like to be bi-sexual as a teenager and is intended for young adults.,
+The novel depicts what it would be like to be gay and transgender as a teenager, and it is intended for young adults.